fanpu/blog/cheat_sheets.md

 ### Postgres
 #### > Connecting

-- To connect to a Postgres server locally:
+- To connect to a Postgres server locally
 ```
 psql -U <username>
 ```

-- To connect to a Postgres server on a remote machine:
+- To connect to a Postgres server on a remote machine
 ```
 psql -h <hostname> -U <username> -d <database>
 ```